Reputation Checker

 Can I see my own Trust Factor score?

 No. Valve intentionally hides the exact number to prevent gaming the system.
-What you can do is look at the same signals we check — your ban history, account age, playtime, and Steam level — to get a rough idea of where you stand.
-If your matches are full of new accounts and obvious cheaters, your trust is probably low.
+What you can do is look at the same signals we check — ban history, account age, playtime, and Steam level — to get a rough idea of where you stand.

 Does getting reported lower my Trust Factor?